Overview

 This allowed instructors to know which outcomes to focus on with which learner, providing a context-specific engagement.
 It made the experience more interactive and helped the instructor gather data on the students.

-Innovation Born of Obstacles
+Innovation born of obstacles

 Although the pandemic has presented challenges for many businesses, Visa has proven that it also presents an opportunity for innovation.
 Even when it’s done virtually, quality instructor-led training is possible!